content-left-bg.png

 PublishingPageContent

-Parents and other carers have a key role in preventing and responding to bullying.
+Parents and carers have a key role in preventing and responding to bullying.

 Learn what bullying is and what it is not.
-This is the first step in talking about how to prevent or respond to bullying with your child.
-'Bullying' is a word that is used for lots of things that are not actually bullying.
-These other behaviours may be just as serious, but may require different responses.
+Understanding the definition of bullying is the first step in talking about how to prevent and respond to bullying with your child.
+'Bullying' is a word that is used for behaviours that are not actually bullying.
+These other behaviours can be just as serious but may require different responses.

-Schools can be much more effective when parents report bullying and support their efforts to deal with it.
+School responses to reports of bullyings can be much more effective when parents and carers report bullying and support school staff efforts to respond to it.

-If your child reports that bullying is occurring at school, or the bullying involves students from the school outside of school, you should let the school know the situation.
+If your child reports that bullying is occurring at school, or the bullying is occurring outside school hours and involves students from the school, you should let the school know about the situation.

 Working together with the school is the best way to help your child resolve bullying issues.